eclipse/paho.mqtt.cpp/README.md

     - Sample applications were added showing how to do basic Remote Procedure Calls (RPC's) with MQTT v5 using the *RESPONSE_TOPIC* and *CORRELATION_DATA* properties.
 These are *rpc_math_cli* and *rpc_math_srvr* in the _src/samples_ directory.
     - A sample "chat" application was added, showing how to use subscribe options, such as "no local".
 - More descriptive error messages (PR #154), integrated into the `mqtt::exception` class.
 MQTT v5 reason codes are also included in the exceptions when an error occurs.
-- Applications can (finally) get server responses from the various ack packets.
+- Applications can (finally) get server responses from the various ACK packets.
 These are available through the tokens after they complete, as `connect_response`, `subscribe_response`, and `unsubscribe_response`.
 - The `topic` objects can be used to subscribe.
 - Applications can register individual callback functions instead of using a `callback` interface object.
 This allows easy use of lambda functions for callbacks.
 - The connect options can take a LWT as a plain message, via `connect_options::set_will_message()`

+### _Catch2_ Unit Tests

+Unit tests are being converted to use _Catch2_ for the test framework.
+The legacy unit tests are still using _CppUnit_, compiled into a separate test executable.
+If everything goes well with _Catch2_, the older unit tests will be ported to _Catch2_ as well.

+_Catch2_ can be found here: [Catch2](https://github.com/catchorg/Catch2)

 ## Contributing